-What To Say On A First Date When You Feel The Conversation Fading
+5 Things To Say On A First Date When The Conversation Starts To Die

 I've had amazing first dates with seamless conversation and first dates that feel like pulling teeth, where I have to sing and dance around my date in order to entertain them.
 Obviously, the seamless ones are more fun, but it can be difficult to know what to say on a first date in order to get the conversation moving, especially if things don't feel natural or organic with your crush.
 And hey, that's not necessarily a bad thing.
 Not everyone is a pro when it comes to dating.

 One of my girlfriends gets so nervous before she goes out with guys that she throws up and loses her entire personality when she finally hangs out with her crush.
 And she's one of the most interesting, talented people I know.
 I personally know that I talk too much and do this weird laugh that makes me sound like a mad scientist.
 My best guy friend tries to play things cool, which often just comes off as him being an *sshole.
 Regardless, dating isn't a perfect science, and sometimes, when a date gets awkward, you need to figure out how to save it.
 Because let's face it: At some point, when you're hanging out with someone romantically for the first time, things are gonna get weird.

 So here's what to say on a first date when you can feel the conversation fading.
 It's not necessarily a bad thing.
 We're all just super bad at this.
 BEING A HUMAN IS WEIRD!